 Overview of Current Projects

-Corpus Approaches to Health(care) communication: Our newly funded research programme will extend the facilitative and transformative power of corpus methods to the study of health (care) communication.
+Corpus Approaches to Health(care) Communication: Our newly funded research programme will extend the facilitative and transformative power of corpus methods to the study of health (care) communication.
+We are currently working on lived experiences of psychosis and voice-hearing, and on representations of obesity in the news.

 Spoken Learner Corpus (SLC) Project: This project is a collaboration between CASS and Trinity College London, a major international exam board.
 The aim of the project is to create a large corpus of learner (and examiner) speech which will be used in a wide range of research contexts including Second Language Acquisition, language testing, L2 pedagogy and material development etc.